peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     @Deprecated public final int signum()
 Deprecated.
 Instead, convert this object to a number with.AsNumber(),   and use the Sign property in.NET or the signum method in Java.
+Either will treat not-a-number (NaN) values differently than here.

 **Returns:**